hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - NBAR2
     - <span style="color: #bb6600;">application recognition</span>
     - utilize innovative deep  packet inspection (DPI) technology to identify a wide variety of  applications within  the network traffic flow, using L3 to L7 data
+  - solution combines Cisco IOS and IOS XE components to enable administrators to recognize applications, collect and send network metrics to Cisco Prime and other third-party management tools, and prioritize application traffic: <span style="color: #bb6600;">Cisco Application Visibility and Control</span>
   - integrating AVC to control application specific activity: configure <span style="color: #bb6600;">application control settings</span> in Access Policy groups
   - config to take advantage of the AVC engine to allow the organization to create a policy to control application specific activity w/ installed WSA: <span style="color: #bb6600;">use an access policy group to configure application control settings</span>
   - service allowing a user to export application usage and performance statistics with Cisco Application Visibility and control: <span style="color: #bb6600;">NetFlow</span>